aws-samples/aws-s3-presigned-url-to-slack/README.md

 ![Architecture](./architectue.png)

 ## Prerequisites
-- Make sure you have [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) installed and configured with an aws account you want to use.
 - Ensure you have [nodejs](https://nodejs.org) installed.
 - Ensure you have [direnv](https://direnv.net) installed.
 - Ensure you have [Slack Webhook](https://api.slack.com/messaging/webhooks) set up.